August Strindberg: 1890s

+On midsummer's day, 1891, while staying with Siri and her close friend, the Danish woman Marie Caroline David, on the island Runmarö, in the Stockholm Archipelago, Strindberg suspected Siri was having a long-term affair with David, and he violently assaulted her, precipitating the end of the marriage.

 After his disenchantment with naturalism, Strindberg had a growing interest in transcendental matters.
 Symbolism was just beginning at this time.
 Verner von Heidenstam and Ola Hanson had dismissed naturalism as "shoemaker realism" that rendered human experience in simplistic terms.
 This is believed to have stalled Strindberg's creativity, and Strindberg insisted that he was in a rivalry and forced to defend naturalism, even though he had exhausted its literary potential.
 These works include: Debit and Credit (1892), Facing Death (1892), Motherly Love (1892), and The First Warning (1893).
 His play The Keys of Heaven (1892) was inspired by the loss of his children in his divorce.
 He also completed one of his few comedies, Playing with Fire (1893), and the first two parts of his post-inferno trilogy To Damascus (1898–1904).

 In 1892, he experienced writer's block, which led to a drastic reduction in his income.
 Depression followed as he was unable to meet his financial obligations and to support his children and former wife.
 A fund was set up through an appeal in a German magazine.
 This money allowed him to leave Sweden and he joined artistic circles in Berlin.
 Otto Brahm's Freie Bühne theatre premiered some of his famous works in Germany, including The Father, Miss Julie, and Creditors.

-Similar to twenty years earlier when he frequented The Red Room, he now went to the German tavern The Black Porker.
+Similar to 20 years earlier when he frequented The Red Room, he now went to the German tavern The Black Porker.
 Here he met a diverse group of artists from Scandinavia, Poland, and Germany.
 His attention turned to Frida Uhl, who was twenty-three years younger than Strindberg.
 They were married in 1893.
 Less than a year later, their daughter Kerstin was born and the couple separated, though their marriage was not officially dissolved until 1897.
 Frida's family, in particular her mother, who was a devout Catholic, had an important influence on Strindberg, and in an 1894 letter he declared "I feel the hand of our Lord resting over me."